-- Always try to put yourself in the place of the person you are working with and make your best effort to fully understand the request or comment. - Seek to understand the needs of the person before seeking to be understood. - While we cannot always do what every customer wants, we can always treat them with fairness and respect.
+- (A) Employees should always try to put themselves in the place of the person the employee is working with and make their best effort to fully understand the request or comment. - (B) Employees should seek to understand the needs of the person before seeking to be understood. - (C) While employees cannot always do what every customer wants, they can always treat them with fairness and respect.